PastorL69/tron-128led/readme.md

 # TRON-128LED
 This repository consists of a few files which I bundled together for αDMD installations

-Configured only for TRON 128x32 LED DMD users
+Configured only for TRON (Serum) 128x32 LED DMD users

+Can also be used as a template

 ## How to install?